zztalker/imunify360-doc/docs/stand_alone_mode/README.md

 ::: tip Note
-Ensure that the domain you are going to use for the Imunify360 web-based UI refers to this path, and that there are no other scripts or files under `UI_PATH`, as they might be overridden by the Imunify360 installation.
+Ensure that the domain you are going to use for the Imunify360 web-based UI refers to this path, and that there are no other scripts or files under `ui_path`, as they might be overridden by the Imunify360 installation.
 :::